keiran-rowell/keiran-rowell.github.io/_drafts/FUTURE-aniline-and-the-german-chemical-industry.md

 - The effects on fashion
 - The societal implications

-Gravity's Rainbow qoute

-Kekulé serpentine solution of benzene's structure is actually within the book Gravity's Rainbow as a metaphor the economic boon that destructive cycle of WWII war economy brings:
-> “Kekulé dreams the Great Serpent holding its own tail in its mouth, the dreaming Serpent which surrounds the World.
-But the meanness, the cynicism with which this dream is to be used.
-The Serpent that announces, “The World is a closed thing, cyclical, resonant, eternally-returning,” is to be delivered into a system whose only aim is to violate the Cycle.
-Taking and not giving back, demanding that “productivity” and “earnings” keep on increasing with time, the System removing from the rest of the World these vast quantities of energy to keep its own tiny desperate fraction showing a profit: and not only most of humanity—most of the World, animal, vegetable, and mineral, is laid waste in the process...
-No return, no salvation, no Cycle—that’s not what They, nor Their brilliant employee Kekulé, have taken the Serpent to mean.
-No: what the Serpent means is—how’s this—that the six carbon atoms of benzene are in fact curled around into a closed ring, just like that snake with its tail in its mouth, GET IT?"

-I.G.
-Farben (very literally, "The Colour Syndicate") is a constant ominous industrial spectre stalking Gravity's Rainbow because, tragically, these scientifically and commercially pioneering chemical companies were wrested into the control of depraved, horrific warmongers; the 'Them' of the military-industrial complex which stalks the book's entire narrative.
+BASF would go on to join I.G.
+Farben (very literally, "The Colour Syndicate"), a cartel appearing as a constant ominous industrial spectre stalking Gravity's Rainbow, tragically mirroring how these scientifically and commercially pioneering chemical companies were wrested into the control of depraved, horrific warmongers; the 'Them' of the military-industrial complex which haunts the book's entire narrative.

 ### What goes on in the electronics of dyes ⚛️